docligot/conspiracy-detection-r/readme.md

 ## Spinglass algorithm to detect agent communities

 Once network connections are determined, community detection can be performed to identify possible agent clusters.
+(This is a code snippet, refer to full code sample in the R file in the repo.)

 ```r
 groups <- spinglass.community(routes_igraph)